rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 Comment Load (0.6ms)  SELECT  "comments".* FROM "comments" WHERE "comments"."post_id" = $1  [["post_id", 5]]
 ```

-And that the solution is to preload the data by calling the `#includes` method over the posts collection
+And that the solution is to preload the data by calling the `#includes` method over the posts collection:

 ```ruby
 irb> posts = Post.includes(:comments)